 The pandemic has given her renewed clarity about what’s most important when it comes to self-care, boundaries, and planning for the future.
 When confronted with uncertainty, Michelle strongly endorses preparing what you can, where you can.
-Following advice she got from a fellow educator, she now lesson plans in batches, a unit and a week at a time.
-She’s also turned to TpT resources, including Easel Activities, which saves her time preparing her instruction.
+Following advice she got from a fellow educator, she now plans lessons in batches, a unit and a week at a time.
+She also turns to TpT resources, including Easel Activities, which saves her time preparing her instruction.
 By prioritizing her work-life balance, Michelle has been able to avoid lesson planning on weekends, a huge deal according to her, and she’s been able to establish structure for her work, even when little else is within her control.
 “Don’t allow the uncertainty to drive you crazy,” she advises.
 “Otherwise, you will burn yourself out.
 Because this is hard.”

-When Michelle introduced her students to their first Easel Activity this fall, she was initially worried that another digital tool would be too confusing for families.
-And with many families across the country experiencing digital tool fatigue, Michelle is not alone in having this kind of concern.
+When Michelle introduced her students to their first Easel Activity last fall, she was initially worried that another digital tool would be too confusing for families.
+And with many families across the country experiencing digital tool fatigue, Michelle was not alone in having this kind of concern.
 But when report card time rolled around, she suddenly received a flood of Easel notifications letting her know that the activities were being completed.
 “That let me know, okay, Easel is easy to use,” she explained.

 “I hope that teachers understand that this generation we’re teaching, they are now digital,” says Michelle.
 “I’m not saying they’ll never go back to pencil and paper, but they like working on tablets.
 They just get it.
 And I think that once teachers try their first Easel Activity and get their students trained to use it, it’s going to open up a whole new library of activities and options for the teachers and the students.”